admbtlr/adamvert.github.io/index.md

 is the pseudonym of musician Adam Butler.

-2016 marks the twentieth anniversary of the first VERT release, the 12" BROKEN BREAKBEAT BEBOP.
+2022 marked the 25th anniversary of the first VERT release, the 12" BROKEN BREAKBEAT BEBOP.

-His latest album is the THE&nbsp;DAYS&nbsp;WiTHiN.
+His most recent album is the THE&nbsp;DAYS&nbsp;WiTHiN.
   </div>
 </section>
 <section class="half section-1">